gtk-rs/gtk4-rs/book/src/main_event_loop.md

 Status: 200 OK
 ```

-We will not need `tokio`, `reqwest` or `ashpd` in the following chapters, so let's remove them again by executing:
+We will not need `tokio`, `once_cell`, `reqwest` or `ashpd` in the following chapters, so let's remove them again by executing:

 ```
-cargo remove reqwest tokio ashpd
+cargo remove tokio once_cell reqwest ashpd
 ```

 How to find out whether you can spawn an `async` task on the `glib` main loop?